open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 filter, timeout).
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose the return value type, or do not return anything.

+Note: it is expected that the `MetricReader.Collect` implementations will be provided by the SDK, so the recommendation is to prevent the user from accidentally overriding it, if possible (e.g. `final` in C++ and Java, `sealed` in C#).

 ### Shutdown

 This method provides a way for the `MetricReader` to do any cleanup required.